nietoperz809/WavTree/README.md

 # WavTree (simple tool)

 File browser for audio files.
 Plays a file if you click on it.
-Currently aware of WAV,MP3,OGG
+Currently aware of WAV, MP3, OGG, AU, AIFF, AAC, PCM

 Files can directly be dragged from the list into your DAW or any other app that is able to DnD.
-If a file is dragged into the tree control, then the directory where the file is located become the new root dir.
+If a file is dragged into the tree control, then the directory where the file is located becomes the new root dir.

 The program also demonstrates the use of a JarClassLoader: www.jdotsoft.com/JarClassLoader.php